Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 Driver's Daily Walkaround Check and Report System

-Employment contracts for drivers may insist on defect reporting.
-Defect reporting systems enabling initiation of the repair process.
+Defect reporting systems enable initialisation of the repair process.

 • Driving controls, seating, and vision equipment